chgibb/chgibb.github.io/wip/symbol-mangling.md

 9	RETURN	    1 0
 10	RETURN      0 1
 ```
+Lua bytecode is outside the scope of this article, though is mentioned here for completeness.
 ### Mangling
 In addition to lowering, `ts2hc` also undertakes an analysis pass of each output Lua module to discover its functions.